UBCSailbot/docs/docs/current/sailbot_workspace/workflow.md

 ## Troubleshooting

-If you are having some trouble running Raye's software, here are some things you can try:
+If you are having some trouble running our software, here are some things you can try:

 ROS: